-Princess and the Pea at the nanoscale: Wrinkling and delamination of graphene on nanoparticles
+"The Princess and the Pea" at the Nanoscale: Wrinkling and Delamination of Graphene on Nanoparticles

-Mahito Yamamoto,^{1,2} Olivier Pierre-Louis,3 Jia Huang,2 Michael S.

-Fuhrer,^{1,2} Theodore L. Einstein,^{1,2} and William G. Cullen^{1,2}
+Mahito Yamamoto, Olivier Pierre-Louis, Jia Huang, Michael S. Fuhrer, Theodore L. Einstein, and William G. Cullen

-1Materials Research Science and Engineering Center, Department of Physics,
+Materials Research Science and Engineering Center, Department of Physics, University of Maryland, College Park, Maryland 20742, USA

-2Center for Nanophysics and Advanced Materials, Department of Physics,
+Center for Nanophysics and Advanced Materials, Department of Physics, University of Maryland,

+College Park, Maryland 20742, USA
-3Institut Lumière Matière, UMR5306 Université Lyon 1-CNRS,

-Université de Lyon 69622 Villeurbanne cedex, France
+Institut Lumière Matière, UMR5306 Université Lyon 1-CNRS, Université de Lyon 69622 Villeurbanne cedex, France (Received 23 May 2012; published 26 December 2012)

-(Dated: November 27, 2012)

 Thin membranes exhibit complex responses to external forces or geometrical constraints.
-A familiar example is the wrinkling, exhibited by human skin, plant leaves, and fabrics, resulting from the relative ease of bending versus stretching.
-Here, we study the wrinkling of graphene, the thinnest and stiffest known membrane, deposited on a silica substrate decorated with silica nanoparticles.
-At small nanoparticle density monolayer graphene adheres to the substrate, detached only in small regions around the nanoparticles.
+A familiar example is the wrinkling, exhibited by human skin, plant leaves, and fabrics, that results from the relative ease of bending versus stretching.
+Here, we study the wrinkling of graphene, the thinnest and stiffest known membrane, deposited on a silica substrate decorated with silica nano-particles.
+At small nanoparticle density, monolayer graphene adheres to the substrate, detached only in small regions around the nanoparticles.
 With increasing nanoparticle density, we observe the formation of wrinkles which connect nanoparticles.
 Above a critical nanoparticle density, the wrinkles form a percolating network through the sample.
 As the graphene membrane is made thicker, global delamination from the substrate is observed.
-The observations can be well understood within a continuum elastic model and have important implications for strain-engineering the electronic properties of graphene.
+The observations can be well understood within a continuum-elastic model and have important implications for strain-engineering the electronic properties of graphene.